 Lastly, not everything has to be about selling.
 Keep in touch with your customers, keep them regularly updated about what’s happening at the company.

 It can be something as simple as a Happy Friday email with your team photo or something more elaborate, thanking your users to be on your side when you’ve achieved an important milestone in your ecommerce business.

 Tattly shares their founder’s journey from the last five years since they started.
 Not only that as they celebrate completing 5 years in business, they also offered additional discounts to customers who have been with them in their journey.

 The email comes as heartfelt, genuine and as an inspirational story from a woman founder.

 That’s it!
-This guide explains in deep details with examples on how to start with building a sales funnel for your e-commerce business.
+As a ecommerce business owner, this guide explains in deep details with examples on how to start with building a sales funnel.

 A well-constructed sales funnel can help increase your customer lifetime value and make you more money in the long run.

 Ecommerce advocate and Co-founder at Storeplum.
 I like to write about current trends in ecommerce, best practices and innovative ways on improving online store conversions.